gwenzek/layerz/README.md

    See below for the reference of what you can do.

-3. [Install Zig with a package manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager) This code was written with Zig 0.9.0.
+3. [Install Zig with a package manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager) This code was written with Zig 0.11.0.
+   Alternativelly you can use [devbox](https://www.jetpack.io/devbox/docs/) which is an easy to use package manager backed by Nix.

 4. Identify the name of the builting keyboard.
    Run `ls /dev/input/by-path/` to find the name of the usb devices plugged